Marry In Haste, Repent At;

 Simmons mentioned the name, and further surprise stole across his features, along with a sufficient surplus of dread.
 He had heard enough of the man's reputation to be imagining the worst.
 "Take me to her."

 Anne's suite of rooms lay on the ground floor of the house, occupying the left wing of Rosings while the ones usually assigned to him during his yearly visits occupied the right.
-At her mother's design and instruction, who could not bear the thought of her daughter being troubled with staircases, even though Rosings had several, and due to the odd layout incurred him to mount one set and then descend another in order to reach his rooms.
-On this visit however, Darcy gave his apartment no thought whatsoever, turning instead to that of his cousin's, waiting for her to learn of his arrival as he paced the confines of her sitting room.
+At her mother's design and instruction, Anne's suite of rooms lay on the ground floor of the house, occupying the left wing, as Lady Catherine could not bear the thought of her daughter being troubled with staircases, even though Rosings had several.
+Darcy turned to his cousin's apartment, waiting for her to learn of his arrival as he paced the confines of her sitting room.

 To his surprise, Simmons returned almost immediately to let him know that he was granted admittance.
 Leaving the man behind, Darcy entered the room to find another just finishing the examination of his cousin.
-A blush rose to his features as he observed Anne in her simplest of garments, and any further embarrassment faded away, as he caught sight of the decline in health which his Aunt always vehemently assured him and his family of the reverse.
+A blush rose to his features as he observed Anne in her simplest of garments sitting up in the bed under the covers; and any further embarrassment faded away, as he caught sight of the decline in health of which his Aunt always vehemently assured him and his family of the reverse.

 "Hello, cousin," Anne greeted him softly.
 "Your arrival is as always propitious."
 With a frail hand she indicated the doctor.
 "I trust you have heard of..."